MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/product-help-and-support.md

 The local functionality content describes the capabilities in [!INCLUDE [prod_short](includes/prod_short.md)] that can help you be compliant in the supported markets, such as US Tax statements and other reports.
 In some cases, the difference between the default version and the country-specific version is invisible to users.
 In other cases, users must set up reporting or electronic invoicing in a specific way.
 If you can't find a description of a certain button or action in the general section, you can hopefully find it in the *Local Functionality* section.

 > [!TIP]
-> On the docs.microsoft.com site as well as in the in-product search field and in the Help pane, the search results show some context for the target article.
+> On the learn.microsoft.com site as well as in the in-product search field and in the Help pane, the search results show some context for the target article.
 The context includes the link that might show the name of a country, or a short description that calls out a certain capability or a country, for example.

 ### <a name="finding-other-content"></a>Finding other content

-If you land on an article that doesn't answer your question, you can find other content in two ways on the docs.microsoft.com site:
+If you land on an article that doesn't answer your question, you can find other content in two ways on Microsoft Learn:

 - Use the **Filter by title** field in the table of contents on the left side of the website